Complete Guide to Rats and Mice: Behavior and Control

 Trend answers to questions today

-How can you determine a rat's sex?
+How should you care for a rat and its pups?
 Answer received: .

-Where should I place a rat cage?
+What should I do if a rat shakes?
 Answer received: .

-How to assess a rat’s vision?
+How to catch a mouse in summer?
 Answer received: .

 Popular answers to questions